 There is only really one high street bank in the UK with an ethical policy, and that’s the Co-operative.
 The bank has its roots in the co-operative movement that started in the 19th century as a way of creating a fairer model of capitalism through shared ownership.
 The bank remains committed to those ideals, and members all receive a share of the profits.

-A strict ethical policy means no investment goes to companies involved in the arms trade, fossil fuels, animal testing, and so on.
+A detailed ethical policy means no investment goes to companies involved in the arms trade, fossil fuels, animal testing, and so on.
 Because customers vote every year on how their money is used, new concerns are regularly included, such as genetic modification or climate change.
 The bank has turned away over 900 million pounds worth of loan applications since it adopted its ethical policy in 1992.

 Smile